• Skip to content

 6. Provide Necessary Equipment

-There are not many things more frustrating for an employee than being asked to do a job and not have the necessary tools and equipment.
+There are not many things more frustrating for an employee than being asked to do a job and not having the necessary tools and equipment.

-For instance, if you hire a custodian, make sure they have working equipment to do their job—vacuum cleaner, floor scrubber, ladders, etc.
+For instance, if you hire a custodian, make sure they have the equipment to do their job—vacuum cleaners, floor scrubbers, ladders, etc.

 Welcome them to your organization by having what they need waiting and ready for them.